ilstar/search_bear_note/README.md

 # Search Bear Note
-Search Bear note by keywords and/or tags
+Search Bear notes by keywords and/or tags

 Examples:
 - bear keyword1